-The Sydney Jewish Museum’s Sanctum of Remembrance is a quiet space for reflection that is dedicated to the commemoration of the six million Jewish people who were murdered in the Holocaust, those who survived and have since perished, and those who took measures to save Jewish lives.
+For 30 years, the Sydney Jewish Museum’s Sanctum of Remembrance has been a quiet space for reflection.
+The Sanctum is dedicated to the commemoration of the six million Jewish people who were murdered in the Holocaust, those who survived and have since perished, and those who took measures to save Jewish lives.